AMC-IITBHU/ROS-Summer-Camp-22/Week 1/Subpart 2/README.md

   <br>

 ## Time to add some subscribers
-  Suppose, your phone receives messages from the 98.7 topic.
-Your phone is then a subscriber of the topic.
+  Suppose, your phone receives messages from the 98.7 topic. **Your phone is then a subscriber of the topic**.
 But for that, your phone must be able to decode the type of message that the radio transmitter is sending, apart from being on the right frequency.
 If it is sending AM signal, your phone should decode it.
 That’s why **both the publisher and subscriber must send messages with the same data structure**.

   So we have our radio transmitter and the phone, both using AM signals.
 They respectively publish and subscribe to the 98.7 topic.
   <br>